rbngtm1/jenkins/commands.md

   * jar--combination of classes
   * var(web archive)--combination of html and xml
   * ear(enterprise archive)--collection of multiple war and jar file.
-  * When we are using Maven build the POM.xml will segregate
+  * When we are using Maven build the POM.xml will segregate all necessary dependencies needed in an application
+  *